Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Functional equations for harmonic functions

-The proof of Lemma \ref{lemma:radius_convergence_zero_drift} we shall give here\footnote{We are grateful to I. Ignatiuk-Robert for suggesting us the ideas of this proof.} uses large deviation theory.
+The proof of Lemma \ref{lemma:radius_convergence_zero_drift} we shall give here\footnote{We are grateful to I.\ Ignatiuk-Robert for suggesting us the ideas of this proof.} uses large deviation theory.
 It is worth noting that it is the only place in this article where a result is not derived as a consequence of the functional equation \eqref{eq:functional_equation} (and it is an open problem to decide whether it is possible to do so).

-It is postponed to Appendix \ref{ap:proof-IR}.
+\begin{proof}[Proof of Lemma \ref{lemma:radius_convergence_zero_drift}] By symmetry, it is enough to consider only $H(x,0)$.
+We prove that its radius of convergence is at least $1$.
+To that purpose, we show that